monomadic/monomadic/README.md

-# HELLO

 I'm monomadic.

-I'm totally into technical minimalism, music and generative graphics, blockchain and decentralisation, nomadding, low level ui, functional programming, psychedelia, macroeconomic activism, reverse engineering and cracking, pessimistic philosophy, and mentos.
+## I'm totally into
+- technical minimalism
+- music and generative graphics
+- blockchain and decentralisation
+- nomadding
+- low level ui
+- functional programming
+- psychedelia
+- macroeconomic activism
+- reverse engineering and cracking
+- pessimistic philosophy
+- mentos, the freshmaker

 Predelictions are not in order.

 ## My technologies of choice are:
 - NixOS